National Construction & Demolition Waste

 RMIT University

 Dr Salman Shooshtarian holds a PhD in the Built Environment.
-He is an active researcher in the fields of sustainability, environment, construction health and safety and urban ecosystem.
+He is a Senior Lecturer and an active researcher in the fields of sustainability, environment, construction health and safety and urban ecosystems.
 He has experience in designing and performing empirical research projects (quantitative and qualitative) and has established collaboration with different research teams in several research projects.
 Salman is currently a member of the WMRAA's Victoria Waste Educator working group.

 Professor Tim Ryley